The global retinal imaging devices market is projected to attain a value of USD 7.7 billion by the end of 2029 at a CAGR of 6.5%.

 Fluorescein angiography is also expected to exhibit significant growth during the forecast period.
 It is primarily used in the detection of macular degeneration and diabetic retinopathy conditions.
 The growing prevalence of diabetic retinopathy and increasing demand for early detection are expected to contribute to the segmental growth.
 In 2002, 32 million people were affected by diabetic retinopathy as per WHO and the number is expected to reach 80 million by 2030, boosting demand for advanced diagnostic and therapeutic solutions.

-Based on end-users, the retinal imaging devices market is segmented into hospitals, ophthalmic centers, ambulatory surgery centers (ASCs), and others.
+the retinal imaging devices market is segmented into hospitals, ophthalmic centers, ambulatory surgery centers (ASCs), and others.
 Hospitals were holding the major market share in 2018.
 This can be attributed to the high adoption of advanced retinal imaging devices in hospitals.
 Today, numerous large-sized hospitals are deploying advanced retinal imaging devices to enhance early diagnosis of ophthalmic disorders.
 For example, Artificial intelligent(AI) cameras are used for detecting retinal imaging diseases in a hospital-based in Guangdong, China.
 Moreover, hospitals are offering a free consultation for retinal imaging in China, which has further intensified the demand for retinal imaging devices.

 The ophthalmic center segment is expected to grow at a significant growth rate due to the increasing prevalence of eye-related disorders and the availability of affordable eye care at these centers.